adityas2410/adityas2410/README.md

   * Systems Thinking: Design and architecture of systems by understanding the relationships and interactions betweem their components.
   * High Agency: Ownership and accountability for solving complex problems while leveraging AI tools to expand the problem scope and increase execution speed.
 * Measure productivity and value with AI tools by minimizing the time to deliver applications to users and iterating from feedback rather than maximizing LLM token consumption.
-* Exercise engineering judgement based on task complexity, output verifiability and risk assessment before delegating work to AI agents.
+* Exercise engineering judgement based on task complexity, output verifiability and risk assessment before selecting an appropriate AI model for the task and delegating work to agents.
+* Support open-source to accelerate innovation, contribution and democratization of AI models while retaining control over the infrastructure and intellectual property.

 ## Featured Projects